davecolon/website/README.md

 The folder **public** contains all the assets for the website:
 + **assets:**
-⋅⋅⋅This folder has the documents, fonts, images and videos for the website
+   This folder has the documents, fonts, images and videos for the website

 + **js**
-⋅⋅⋅This folder has the javascript functionality for the website.
+   This folder has the javascript functionality for the website.

 + **styles**
-⋅⋅⋅This folder contain the [sass](http://sass-lang.com/guide) files for the styles.
+   This folder contain the [sass](http://sass-lang.com/guide) files for the styles.

 ### CMS